 ARPANSA maintains an organisational structure that supports effective and efficient collaboration and delivery of regulatory outputs of high standards, while identifying and managing potentially conflicting interests.
-Special care is taken with regard to licensing and enforcement decisions, which go through a peer review process before being vetted by the Office of the General Counsel.
+Outputs of regulatory activities, including inspection reports, regulatory assessment reports, and licence and enforcement decisions go through a peer and management review process, and legal review by ARPANSA’s Office of the General Counsel.

-The CEO of ARPANSA is advised by three statutory advisory bodies8 and may seek independent advice via contractual arrangements from third parties with relevant expertise as necessary, ensuring that any conflicts of interest are identified and addressed during those processes.
+The CEO of ARPANSA is advised by three statutory advisory bodies and may seek independent advice via contractual arrangements from third parties with relevant expertise, while ensuring that any conflicts of interest are identified and addressed during those processes.
 ARPANSA maintains the core expertise to obtain, assess and implement advice from external bodies or third parties, and assumes full responsibility for all decisions informed by such advice.

-ARPANSA will capture the regulatory processes in its Integrated Management System
+ARPANSA will capture the regulatory processes in its management system

-ARPANSA has implemented and maintains an Integrated Management System (IMS) that provides for continual improvement across all processes and procedures.
-The IMS guides the management of ARPANSA’s regulatory activities, including provisions for maintaining an appropriate skills basis, and fosters a culture of safety within ARPANSA.
+ARPANSA has implemented and maintains an integrated management system, the ARPANSA Management System (AMS), which provides for continual improvement across all processes and procedures.
+The AMS guides the management of ARPANSA’s regulatory activities, including provisions for maintaining an appropriate skills basis, and fosters a culture of safety within ARPANSA.

 ARPANSA emphasises the continuous enhancement of safety as a general objective, while at the same time recognising the risks associated with implementing changes of significance for safety.
 ARPANSA makes provision for establishing, maintaining and retrieving records relating to the safety of facilities, sources and activities, or for requiring regulated entities to establish, maintain or retrieve such records.
 Those records include inventories of radioactive waste and spent fuel, registers of sources, and records relating to the safety of facilities and activities.

-The IMS supports the development of regulatory guides for ARPANSA’s licence holders, and of regulatory codes and standards for national adoption, and their periodic revision.
-ARPANSA maintains the currency of regulatory documents on its website, and removes obsolete material.
+The AMS supports the development of regulatory guides for ARPANSA’s licence holders, and of regulatory codes and standards for national adoption, and their periodic revision.
+ARPANSA maintains the currency of regulatory documents on its website and removes obsolete material.

 6.8 Graded approach to control of radiation risks

-ARPANSA’s regulatory approach is risk-informed, provides for optimisation, is effective, and will seek to eliminate unnecessary regulatory action
+ARPANSA’s regulatory approach is risk-informed, driven by data and evidence, provides for optimisation, is effective, and will seek to eliminate unnecessary regulatory action

 In reviewing and assessing licence applications, activities or facilities, or modifications which might affect safety, ARPANSA develops the required understanding of the relevant designs and operating principles to inform its decisions.
-ARPANSA has been given statutory powers to require information to be provided by licence holders, if necessary.
+ARPANSA has statutory powers to require information to be provided by licence holders.
 Interdependencies between different aspects of safety as well as societal impact is addressed by multi-disciplinary teams of experts across ARPANSA, and different management options will be explored to optimise protection.